 Check that your front knee is directly over your front ankle.
 And draw your lower abs in to protect your lower back.

 You can put a cushion under your back knee.

 Stay in the pose for 3-5 deep breaths, in and out through your nose.

 Take a deep breath in.
 Exhale, bring your hands to the mat, tuck your back toes and step back to Downward Dog for the other side.

 Crescent Lunge challenges your balance, deepens the stretch in the hip flexors and opens up the chest and shoulders.

-This variation of Low Lunge deepens the stretch in the hip flexors, stretches the obliques, intercostals, anterior serratus and shoulders, increases spinal flexibility, releases tension in the neck and shoulders and improves breath efficiency.
+This variation of Low Lunge deepens the stretch in the hip flexors, stretches the obliques, intercostals, anterior serratus and shoulders, increases spinal flexibility, releases tension in the neck and shoulders and improves breathing capacity.

-- Avoid this pose if you have a knee or ankle injury.
+- Avoid Low Lunge if you have an ankle, knee or hip injury.